greenboxal/doggohub/doc/ci/yaml/README.md

 ### dependencies

-> Introduced in GitLab 8.6 and GitLab Runner v1.1.1.
+> Introduced in DoggoHub 8.6 and DoggoHub Runner v1.1.1.

 This feature should be used in conjunction with [`artifacts`](#artifacts) and allows you to define the artifacts to pass between different builds.